ips-ux/MouseSensitivityFix/README.md

 ## Installation

-1. Download the latest release
+1. Download the latest release (Select "Code" at the top of the page > download zip)
 2. Extract to your `Interface/AddOns` folder
 3. Remove -main from filename | "MouseSensitivityFix" should be filename.
 4. Restart Ascension